HumanCellAtlas/data-store/README.md

 https://hca-dss.czi.technology/.

 #### Installing dependencies for development on the prototype
-The HCA DSS prototype development environment requires Python 3.4+ to run.
+The HCA DSS prototype development environment requires Python 3.6+ to run.
 Run `pip install -r requirements-dev.txt` in this directory.

 #### Installing dependencies for the prototype
-The HCA DSS prototype requires Python 3.4+ to run.
+The HCA DSS prototype requires Python 3.6+ to run.
 Run `pip install -r requirements.txt` in this directory.

+#### Pull sample data bundles

+Tests also use data from the data-bundle-examples subrepository.
+Run: `git submodule update --init`

+#### Configuring cloud-specific access credentials

+**AWS**: Follow the instructions in http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html to get the `aws` command line utility.
+Create an S3 bucket that you want DSS to use.
+Set the environment variable `DSS_S3_TEST_BUCKET`.
+If you wish to run the unit tests, you must create a second S3 bucket to store the test fixtures, and set the environment variable `DSS_S3_TEST_SRC_DATA_BUCKET` to the name of that bucket.

+**GCP**: Follow the instructions in https://cloud.google.com/sdk/downloads to get the `gcloud` command line utility.
+Next, go to https://console.cloud.google.com/.
+Select the correct Google user account on the top right and the correct GCP project in the drop down in the top center.
+Go to "IAM & Admin", then "Service accounts", then click "Create service account" and select "Furnish a new private key".
+Create the account and download the service account key JSON file.
+Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the path of the service account key JSON file.
+Run `gcloud auth activate-service-account --key-file=/path/to/service-account.json`.
+Run `gcloud config set project 'PROJECT NAME'`.
+Create a bucket on Google Cloud Platform and set the environment variable `DSS_GCS_TEST_BUCKET`.
+If you wish to run the unit tests, you must create a second Google Cloud Platform bucket to store the test fixtures, and set the environment variable `DSS_GCS_TEST_SRC_DATA_BUCKET` to the name of that bucket.

+**Azure**: Set the environment variables `AZURE_STORAGE_ACCOUNT_NAME` and `AZURE_STORAGE_ACCOUNT_KEY`.

 #### Running the prototype
 Run `./dss-api` in this directory.